 Shenzhen has been designated as a national pilot city for comprehensive reform.
 It is a national economic center, a science and technology innovation center, a regional financial center and a commercial and logistics center.
-It strives to take the lead in creating a moderately prosperous city, pushing forward the construction of the Guangdong-Hong Kong-Macao Greater Bay Area, building a pilot demonstration area of socialism with Chinese characteristics, and an exemplar city of a great modern socialist country.
+It strives to take the lead in creating a moderately prosperous city, pushing forward the construction of the Guangdong-Hong Kong-Macao Greater Bay Area, building a pilot demonstration zone of socialism with Chinese characteristics, and an exemplar city of a great modern socialist country

 Shenzhen is a coastal city in South China, adjoining Hong Kong.
 Its longitude lies between 113.43 and 114.38 degrees east, and its latitude between 22.24 and 22.52 degrees north.
 Sitting south of the Tropic of Cancer, it is in southern Guangdong Province.
 Demarcated from Hong Kong by the Shenzhen River in the south, it is bordered by Dongguan and Huizhou in the north, Daya Bay and Dapeng Bay in the east and the Lingding Sea and the mouth of the Pearl River in the west.

 The total area of Shenzhen is 1,997.47 square kilometers.
 Shenzhen has 11 hydrographic systems (including Shenshan area) and 362 rivers and streams with more than one square kilometer of drainage area.
 Shenzhen has a vast sea area of 1,145 square kilometers and boasts 260.5 kilometers of coastline.
 The city also has rich natural attractions, including the popular beaches such as Dameisha, Xiaomeisha, Xichong and Judiaosha, and nature reserves like Dapeng Pennisula National Geopark, Mangrove Nature Reserve, Wutong Mountain and Inner Lingding Island.